OPAYA/GoUarm/README.md

 # GoUarm
-This is a vision code for DeepTree preoject
+This is a vision code for DeepTree project

+## What is a DeepTree Project?
+DeepTree Project make a OmokRobot using Reinforcement Learning.

 ## Requirement
 * [Python 3.6+]